tevador/RandomX/README.md

 Operands loaded from memory are treated as signed 64-bit integers and converted to double precision floating point format.
 Operands loaded from floating point registers are used directly.

-##### FSQRT
+##### FABSQRT
-The sign bit of the FSQRT operand is always cleared first, so only non-negative values are used.
+The sign bit of the FABSQRT operand is always cleared first, so only non-negative values are used.

 *In x86, the `SQRTSD` instruction must be used.
 The legacy `FSQRT` instruction doesn't produce correctly rounded results in all cases.*